 Social cohesion is a key driver of Australia’s success as a prosperous, diverse society.

 Almost 1 in 3 Australian is born overseas.
 A large percentage of Australians still have one or more of their immediate family back in their respective countries.
-Australian borders were shut from March 2020 for non-Australian/non PR holders.
+Australian borders were shut from March 2020 for non-Australian/non-PR holders.
 This included immediate family as well.

 Parents are immediate family